aurazelco/SGDifferencesHumanBrain/README.md

 This [folder](UCSC/RDS_preparation) contains the scripts to build the RDS from the expression matrix and metadata.
 More details can be found in the respective [README file](UCSC/README.md).

 Because the original expression matrix was very memory-consuming, the matrix was split in multiple datasets according to the age range (as found in the metadata), and then each age was analyzed spearately.
+The dataset for 4-10 years of age was not analyzed since it did not have enough numnber of female samples (only 1).

 ----------------------------------------------------------------------------------------------------------